caovd/det-fastfold-inference/README.md

 - **Containerised environment**: Process environment is isolated from the host OS, so users do have constraint with upgrading/downgrading packages

-- **Automated GPU resource procurement** by defining slots number in a config file
+- **Automated GPU resource procurement** by only defining slots number in a config file

 - **Automated SSH** to the launched shell environment without the need to manually setup and manage credentials when connecting to a remote cluster